 Azusa Pacific University, as a member of the Statewide California Electronic Library Consortium (SCELC), is part of a read-and-publish agreement with Springer Publishing until December 31, 2024*.
 'Springer Compact' transformative agreement (defined) which leverages existing subscriptions that provide standard institutional access and post cancellation rights to add support for open access publishing.
 This agreement allows Azusa Pacific University-affiliated authors to publish their articles Open Access in many Springer Journals at no cost to themselves.

 The agreement covers open publication of up to 550, 2023 articles across all 68 participating SCELC institutions, which is roughly 101% of the average number of qualifying articles that participating institutions’ corresponding authors published in those journals over the past 5 years.
-While it is possible that we will collectively exceed this cap, it is unlikely, because the typical author OA opt-out rate is ~10%.
-The agreement does NOT cover the 279 fully open access journals in the Springer portfolio: we hope to be able to cover these in the next agreement without additional costs to subscribing libraries.
+While we may collectively exceed this cap, it is unlikely, because the typical author OA opt-out rate is ~10%.
+The agreement does NOT cover the 279 fully open-access journals in the Springer portfolio: we hope to be able to cover these in the next agreement without additional costs to subscribing libraries.

 Please read on for information to determine if your research publication is eligible and to learn how to take advantage of this opportunity.